beaconsproject/beaconsproject.github.io/README.md

 - **Wolverine Survey Design** supports the design of a grid-based camera trap survey for wolverines and other mammals in the Dawson Region of the Yukon.

 We have additional Shiny Apps under-development:
-- **KBA or Conservation Area Explorer**: This app designs new conservation areas and evaluates and designs conservation area networks based on new and/or existing conservation areas.
+- **KBA or Conservation Area Explorer**: This app supports the design of new conservation areas and assembles and evaluates conservation area networks based on new and/or existing conservation areas.
 Functions include evaluation of intactness, size, hydrologic connectivity, upstream areas, and representation.
 - **Movement Mapper** and **Movement Explorer**: These apps use animal location data to identify areas of annual & seasonal use and migration pathways.
 <br>